CBIIT/bento-meta/README.md

 Semantic structure (for example, hierarchical groupings of concepts, or other "facts" or "predicate" relationships), besides synonymy and value set grouping, is not intended to be represented in the MDB.
 To the extent this information exists, it will be accessible in external services via the relevant Origins (e.g., NCI Thesaurus).
 Different external structures may not be concordant with an.

+## Mounting the MDB

+A snapshot of the MDB in [Neo4j dump format](https://neo4j.com/docs/operations-manual/current/tools/dump-load/) is in [the distro directory](.).
+To load it into Neo4j, follow the steps in the Neo4j link above.

-## Loading the MDB
+## Updating the MDB

-Current notes regarding loading the MDB with model description files, and creating external mappings, are [here](./loaders/load-meta.md).
+Notes regarding loading the MDB with model description files, and creating external mappings, are [here](./loaders/load-meta.md).
+See [loaders](./loaders) for a number of loading scripts.